HillaryKoros/icpac-igad-booking/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 Support

-For questions, issues, or support:
-- Open an issue on GitHub
-- Contact the ICPAC development team
-- Email: [Your contact email]

-## 📝 License

-This project is developed for ICPAC/IGAD internal use.

----

-**Developed by ICPAC Development Team** 🌍